 For students requiring assistance to source a placement, the team has tools and resources to help you identify suitable organisations and guide you through the process.
 Please select the Placements link.

-LTU2SLC Service Learning in the Community is an online subject available to undergraduate students located at all campuses and offered in the following semesters:
+LTU2SLC Service Learning in the Community is an online subject available to undergraduate students located at all campuses and offered in semesters 1 and 2:

 - Semester 2 2021: 19 July - 15 October 2021

 Duration of placement: 80 – 100 hours to be completed in one semester.